 At the beginning I would like to emphasise that the choice of the appropriate set is not that easy as it might seem.
 The right choice will provide you with a comfortable and healthy sleep, improve your mood and secure your vitality and humour on a daily basis.

-Let’s start with the types of material which bedclothes are made of.
+Types of material which bedclothes are made of:

 The most popular one: cotton bed linen

 Cotton bed linen is the most frequent choice, especially if it is made of 100% natural cotton fibres.
 The structure of cotton ensures air circulation, thus does not accumulate moisture, allows the skin to breathe and it is pleasant to the touch.
 An additional advantage it is the possibility of washing it in an ordinary washing machine.

 By searching the shops both real and on-line ones, we can choose from thousands of bedclothes available.
 It is worth noting that cotton bed linen is also ideal for kids – young or older due to the themed prints, e.g. Minions, Hello Kitty, Mickey Mouse, Pokemon’s and ease of washing (when the child is still small and wets him- or herself frequently)

 Any faults?
 Cotton bed linen creases easily and requires pressing after every washing.

 Please pay attention to the descriptions of of the products in which the producer clearly stated what material was used for their manufacture.